qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: any]
-  Vector layer in input to aggregate the features from
+  Vector layer in input to aggregate the features from.

 ``Group by expression`` [tablefield: any]
   Choose the grouping field.
-If *NULL* all features will be grouped
+If *NULL* all features will be grouped.

   Default: *NULL*